columbra/lemontools/README.md

 </div>

-This source code is licensed under the GNU GPL 3.0 License.
-See LICENSE for more information.
+**This source code is licensed under the GNU GPL 3.0 License.
+See LICENSE for more information.**

 > Lemon Tools is the premier multipurpose Discord bot for your server.
 Lemon Tools is fully open source, and trusted by many servers around the globe.
 Our goal is to create a useful, and simple bot to cover all your bot and automation needs in a Discord server.
 Invite Lemon Tools today!

 # How to self-host
+> Holup!
+If you want to add Lemon Tools to your server, rather than self hosting it, [invite it here](https://discord.com/oauth2/authorize?client_id=896309687136436234&permissions=515463564358&scope=bot%20applications.commands).
+Inviting the bot is the best way to use Lemon Tools

 ## Install Requirements